mleprince018/azure-certifications/README.md

 > NOTE: Several years ago - I took the AWS Cloud Practitioner & AWS Solutions Architect.
 I came into this study & exam with basic knowledge of cloud fundamentals & usage.
 - Go through each learning path and take [notes](./AZ-900%20Azure%20Fundamentals.md)
 - **Review the study guide and be able to answer all verbally prior to exam!**
-- Take the free [practice exam](https://learn.microsoft.com/en-us/certifications/exams/az-900/practice/assessment?assessment-type=practice&assessmentId=23) twice under 2 separate emails
+- Took the free [practice exam](https://learn.microsoft.com/en-us/certifications/exams/az-900/practice/assessment?assessment-type=practice&assessmentId=23) twice under 2 separate emails
-- review notes prior to the exam
+- Reviewed notes one last time prior to the exam

 - **Review of the Exam**
   - About 50% of the exam is covered by the study guide and if you read through the free azure learning paths (as I did) you will easily cover the basics